-Have you missed the expat tax deadline or forgot to file an extension?
+Have you missed the expat tax deadline or forgotten to file an extension?
 The general tax filing deadline for Americans and Green Card Holders abroad was on June 15th.
 This date also included filing an extension, if you needed more time to file.

 Filing US taxes before the deadline is crucial because you’re not liable for penalty fees from the IRS.
 But if you’re a US expat and missed out – don’t panic just yet.
 In many cases, individuals who forgot their filing obligation may qualify for the IRS tax amnesty program called The Streamlined Procedure.